tipishev/python_debugging_workshop/README.md

 While preparing this workshop I have looked at a number of debugging tutorials, they all follow the same structure.

 * Don't use print
-* An recap of PDB doc help page
+* A brief recap of PDB doc help page
 * A few examples of using debugger commands

 This workshop will be slightly different.